UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 Apart from learning the basics of HTML and CSS, etc. learning how to code isn’t ONLY about the technical stuff, it’s just as much about the personal development and the inner journey - at least it was for me.

-So here are 10 things I learned from coding - that isn’t actually about coding:
+So here are 10 things I learned from coding - that wasn’t actually about coding:

 ### &nbsp;